clirdlf/ndsa.org/about.md

 The NDSA was launched as a membership organization in July 2010 as an initiative of the National Digital Information Infrastructure and Preservation Program.

-For an inaugural 4-year term, the Library of Congress has provided secretariat and membership management support to  the NDSA, contributing working group  leadership, expertise, and administrative support.
-The NDSA Coordinating Committee and The Library of Congress seek proposals from organizations to host the NDSA for its next 4-year term.
-More information about the NDSA transition can be found here.
+For an inaugural 4-year term, the Library of Congress provided secretariat and membership management support to the NDSA, contributing working group leadership, expertise, and administrative support.
+The NDSA's institutional home as of January 1, 2016, is the [Digital Library Federation (DLF)](https://www.diglib.org), a program of the [Council on Library and Information Resources (CLIR)](http://www.clir.org/).
+This selection followed a nationwide search and evaluation of cultural heritage, membership, and technical service organizations, in consultation with NDSA working groups, their members, and external advisors.

 ## What We Do
 The NDSA organizes a national network of collaborative partners to take stewardship action across a range of issues and functions toward three primary objectives: